lshannon/spring-cloud-data-flow-setup/README.md

 ![alt text](images/flo-ui.png "New Streams")

 Only the sources and sinks that are registered with the server will show up in the palette.
-Some details for registering some of the existing modules.
+Custom modules can be registered.

 # References